DannyTheHeretic/social-query-lang/README.md

    - **Authenticated**: Login with BlueSky credentials for full access
    - **Stealth Mode**: Browse public content anonymously

+   > [!NOTE]
+   > If the page is slow, try disabling the CRT effect at this point.

 2. **Try Your First Query**:
    ```sql
    SELECT * FROM tables